kevinaraujo/kevin_payment/README.md

 ## Tests

-To run integration and unit tests, access the api container with command `docker-compose exec api bash` and later run `composer test`.
+To run integration and unit tests, access the api container with command: `docker-compose exec api composer test`

+## Migrate and Seed Database

+Run the following command to build your database with initial informations: `php artisan migrate:fresh --seed`